Compare Diabetes Travel Insurance

 Is diabetes a pre-existing condition for travel insurance?

 Yes, diabetes is classed as a pre-existing medical condition and isn’t something that insurers automatically provide cover for.
-It’s not mandatory for you to buy diabetes travel insurance, but without it you won’t be covered if you need emergency medical attention relating to your condition while you’re away.
+It’s not mandatory for you to buy diabetic travel insurance, but without it, you won’t be covered if you need emergency medical attention relating to your condition while you’re away.

 Why do I need to declare my diabetes for holiday insurance?

 It’s important to declare whether you have type 1 or 2 diabetes when applying for travel insurance because insurers don’t automatically provide cover for this condition.